Pupil Premium targets additional money at pupils who meet the eligibility criteria, to help them achieve their full potential.

 Pupil Premium is also provided for children in care who have been looked after for more than six months, recognising that they need additional support to help them raise their educational achievement.
 It is also provided for children of parents in the armed services.

-For the 2016 – 2017 Academic Year - Pupil Premium allocation was based on student data in the January school census.
+For each academic year - Pupil Premium allocation is based on student data in the January school census.

-In Term 1 2016-17, 71% of students were eligible for Pupil Premium.
-The average number of students eligible for the whole of the academic year was 66%.
-Over the course of the academic year, a total of 42 students on roll were eligible for Pupil Premium.
+In Term 1 2017-18, 60% of students were eligible for Pupil Premium.
+The percentage of students eligible for the whole of the academic year was 68.8%.
+Over the course of the academic year, a total of 77 students on roll were eligible for Pupil Premium.

 Funding is targeted to support students and diminish difference in their attainment compared to the whole school average:

-1 to 1 Literacy intervention and Lexia reading support
+1 to 1 Literacy intervention, Nessie and Lexia reading support

 1 to 1 tuition for Looked after Children in Maths and English

 Time to allow intervention strategies with focus groups on attendance and transition

 Analysis of Pupil Progress data shows that the impact of these interventions for the academic year 2017-18 was that on average, the percentage of Pupil Premium students making at least expected progress equalled the average percentage for the whole school at the end of the academic year.